 It is easy to define certain countries' cuisines because the food and recipes are indigenous of the region, often derived out of necessity or a means for survival—the ingredients naturally coming from the local land or sea.
 However, since America is a country made up of cultures from many other countries, it can be somewhat challenging to define American cuisine—what recipes are truly American?

 The United States is a melting pot of cultures as a result of the many immigrants that came here from various other countries across the globe.
-In turn, this makes American cuisine many things, including diverse, homey, original, unique, ethnic, comfortable, gourmet, spicy, bland, casual, and formal.
+In turn, this makes American cuisine many things, including diverse, homey, original, unique, comfortable, gourmet, spicy, bland, casual, and formal.
 But most of all, when it comes to American cuisine, the whole is greater than the sum of its parts, and this country has established several dishes that are considered examples of American food tradition.

 A myriad of dishes could be listed as American, but there are a certain few that fit the quintessential image of American food.
 Think of what you would most miss if you were out of the country.